julianpeeters/avro-scala-macro-annotations/README.md

 4) The order of class definition *must* be such that the classes that represent the most-nested records are expanded first

-##2) Avro-Record: Implement `SpecificRecord` at compile time:
+##2) Avro-Record:

-Use Scala case classes to represent Avro records a la [Scalavro](https://github.com/GenslerAppsPod/scalavro) or [Salat-Avro](https://github.com/julianpeeters/salat-avro/tree/master), but for the Apache Avro runtime - so that it runs on your cluster.
+Implements `SpecificRecord` at compile time so you can use Scala case classes to represent Avro records (like [Scalavro](https://github.com/GenslerAppsPod/scalavro) or [Salat-Avro](https://github.com/julianpeeters/salat-avro/tree/master), but for the Apache Avro runtime so that it runs on your cluster).
 Since Avro-Scala-Compiler-Plugin doesn't work with Scala 2.10+ but the compiler still stumps me, I ported the serialization essentials over to use Scala Macro Annotations instead of a compiler plugin.

 Now you can annotate a case class that you'd like to have serve as your Avro record: